 Once you get your well-paying finance job, it’s important to save and invest diligently and wisely.
 After 13 years in finance, I was able to retire at age 34 to live the life of freedom.
 I highly recommend it!

-About the Author: Sam began investing his own money ever since he opened an online brokerage account in 1995.
-Sam loved investing so much that he decided to make a career out of investing by spending the next 13 years after college working at two of the leading financial service firms in the world.
-During this time, Sam received his MBA from UC Berkeley with a focus on finance and real estate.
+Sam began investing his own money ever since he opened an online brokerage account in 1995.
+Sam loved investing so much that he decided to make a career out of investing by spending the next 13 years after college working at Goldman Sachs and Credit Suisse During this time, Sam received his MBA from UC Berkeley with a focus on finance and real estate.
 He also became Series 7 and Series 63 registered.

 In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $250,000 a year in passive income.
 He spends time playing tennis, hanging out with family, consulting for leading fintech companies and writing online to help others achieve financial freedom.